 Determine the Amount You Can Spend

 The cost of flight instruction may vary significantly.
 The location of the school, the number of students, and the type of aircraft all impact this.
 Set a budget and see if your top schools can help you stay within your budget.
 Some colleges provide financial aid and student loans.
-CAU offers scholarships and federal loans and grants for those who qualify to help you worry less about the financial side and focus more on your flight training.
+CAU offers tuition reduction programs and federal loans and grants for those who qualify to help you worry less about the financial side and focus more on your flight training.
 Click here to learn more about the minimum eligibility for financial assistance.

 Do You Have a Flexible Schedule for Flight Training?